 APTA's On the Horizon: Planning for Post-Pandemic Travel report collected best practices on transit ridership successes.
 Agencies that were successful in retaining ridership made sure to consistently communicate with the public, keeping them abreast of changes to public transit service; conduct reinforcing social media campaigns; and monitor customer feedback.
-They thought proactively about service, focusing on essential workers and social equity, communities of color, and low-income families.
+They thought proactively about service, focusing on essential workers and key customer groups.
 These agencies also emphasized rider and employee safety.
 Sanitation measures implemented by many transit agencies with more routine cleaning protected riders and provided greater feelings of safety.
 They worked to develop effective cleaning protocols for vehicles and stations and worked with labor representatives to develop protocols to keep employees safe and healthy.